-SOF (Special Operations Forces) are required to carry out activities with the highest levels of discretion in hostile and often unfamiliar environments.
-In these scenarios, real-time RF situational awareness is a vital element both in ensuring your own forces remain undetected and in detecting enemy activity.
-However, the need for this vital capability must be weighed (literally) against the need for forces to be able to carry the equipment and remain agile.
+SOF (Special Operations Forces) must act with the highest levels of discretion in hostile and often unfamiliar environments.
+In these scenarios, real-time RF situational awareness is vital for ensuring friendly forces remain undetected and detecting enemy activity.
+However, this vital capability must be weighed (literally) against the need for forces to be able to carry the equipment and remain agile.

-So what situational awareness can be gained from RF signals, even using exclusively man-portable equipment?
+So what levels of situational awareness can be gained from RF signals, even using exclusively man-portable equipment?

 Real-time RF situational awareness up to 18 GHz

-SOF teams can gain a greater understanding of their surroundings by adding knowledge of the EME to their overall operational picture.
-In practical terms, that means being able to see signals from 9 kHz all the way up to 18 GHz in a package that can still be comfortably carried.
-Situational awareness can then be gathered on everything from enemy radio, aircraft, radar, and both military and commercial satellite communications systems.
+SOF teams can gain greater situational awareness by incorporating knowledge of the EME in their overall operational picture.
+In practical terms, being able to see signals from 9 kHz all the way up to 18 GHz gives operators the versatility to gather intelligence on everything from enemy radio, aircraft and radar, to military and commercial satellite communications systems.
 Equally importantly, the system can be carried comfortably.

-However, many of the high-performance radio receivers available today were not designed to be SWaP-optimized from the outset, as they were intended to be deployed in vehicles, or at fixed locations.
-As man-portable equivalents have been developed this has consequently led to significant compromises in performance including frequency range and sensitivity.
-However, receivers like the RFeye Node, which were designed with low SWaP as a guiding principle, have resulted in portable packages such as the RFeye Stormcase or Backpack that are inherently performance-weight optimized.
+Unfortunately, many high-performance radio receivers available today were not designed to be SWaP-optimized from the outset – they were intended to be deployed in vehicles or at fixed locations.
+As man-pack equivalents have been developed, this has caused significant compromises in performance, including frequency range and sensitivity.
+However, receivers designed with low SWaP as a guiding principle, like the RFeye Node, have created more portable packages such as the RFeye Stormcase or Backpack, which are inherently optimized for performance-weight.

-Exceptional receiver sensitivity also means that any signal of interest can be detected at a much greater range.
-Early detection of signals can lead to tactical advantage in the battlefield enabling plans to evolve rapidly through a greater understanding of the operational environment, including the EME.
+Exceptional receiver sensitivity also lets your forces detect any signal of interest at a much longer range.
+Early detection of signals can provide tactical advantages on the battlefield, enabling plans to evolve rapidly via greater understanding of the operational environment, including the EME.

-As well as using spectrum to see what the enemy is doing, it is important to make sure your own forces are not detected by the same means.
+It is equally important to avoid enemy detection by the same means.
 EMCON (Emissions Control) can usually be assured by having the correct procedures in place to avoid devices being left on or switched on during periods of radio silence.
-However, spectral awareness can provide an extra layer of protection against equipment malfunction or even simple human error.
+However, spectral awareness can provide an extra layer of protection against human error or even equipment malfunctions.

 Direction Finding (DF) and geolocation